simonmichael/hledger_site/src/1.50/hledger.md

 ### add and balance assertions

+Since hledger 1.43, you can add a [balance assertion](#balance-assertions) by writing `AMOUNT = BALANCE` when asked for an amount.
+Eg `100 = 500`.

-Since hledger 1.43, whenever you enter a posting amount, `add` will re-check all [balance assertions](#balance-assertions) in the journal, and if any of them fail, it will report the problem and ask for the amount again.
+Also, each time you enter a new amount, hledger re-checks all balance assertions in the journal and rejects the new amount if it would make any of them fail.
+You can run `add` with `-I`/`--ignore-assertions` to disable balance assertion checking.

-You can also add a new balance assertion, following the amount as in journal format.

-The new transaction\'s date, and the new posting\'s posting date if any (entered in a comment following the amount), will influence assertion checking.

-You can use `-I`/`--ignore-assertions` to disable assertion checking temporarily.

 ### add and balance assignments

-Balance assignments are not recalculated during a `hledger add` session.
+Since hledger 1.50.3, you can add a [balance assignment](#balance-assignments) by writing `= BALANCE` (or `==`, `=*`
+etc) when asked for an amount.
+The missing amount will be calculated automatically.

-When `add` runs, it sees the journal with all balance assignments already processed and converted to assertions.
-So if you add a new posting which is dated earlier than a balance assignment, it will break the assertion and be rejected.
-You can make it work by using `hledger add -I`.
+`add` normally won\'t let you add a new posting which is dated earlier than an existing balance assignment.
+(Because when `add` runs, existing balance assignments have already been calculated and converted to amounts and balance assertions.)
+You can allow it by disabling balance assertion checking with `-I`.

 ### import